 It isn’t uncommon for someone to injure themselves after slipping on a spillage.
-For example, if you’re injured in a supermarket because you slipped on a spillage that employees were aware of but didn’t clear up or appropriately mark with a caution sign, you could be looking into spillage injury claims.
+For example, if you’re injured in a supermarket because you slipped on liquid that employees were aware of but didn’t clear up or appropriately mark with a caution sign, you could be looking into spillage injury claims.
 That’s where we aim to help you.

 If you were injured in public or at work and it was not your fault, then you could be entitled to make a spillage injury claim.
 In other words, you could claim compensation for the harm you have experienced.